jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 <h3 class="no-toc">14.
 Adjust the line-height and padding on your form elements</h3>

-<p class="italic font-normal text-gray-600 mt-4">Impact: High, Effort: Moderate</p>
+<p class="italic font-normal text-grey-600 mt-4">Impact: High, Effort: Moderate</p>

 **If you are already setting an explicit line-height on form elements, this change will not affect you.**

-In v0.x, we used a line-height of 1.15 for form elements by default, sort of incidentally by depending on normalize.css.
+In v0.x, we used a line-height of 1.15 for form elements by default, sort of incidentally by depending on normalise.css.

 This made it very easy to forget to add an explicit line-height like `leading-tight` or `leading-normal` to form elements, introducing a new line-height (1.15) into your project that doesn't match any of the `leading-{size}` utilities.